PrashanthReddy47/PubG-Project-LU-DataSceience-Essentials/README.md

 matters.)

 winPlacePerc - The target of prediction.
 This is a percentile winning placement, where 1 corresponds to 1st place, and 0 corresponds to last place in the match.
-It is calculated off of maxPlace, not numGroups,
+It is calculated off of maxPlace, not numGroups.

-                                              so it is possible to have missing chunks in a match.